The Haight

 Then “Acid, grass, smack?”

-“Things have changed” I commented.
+“Things have changed” Harry commented.
 “A couple of years ago it was panty raids and food fights.
 Now it’s acid, grass or smack.”

-I was eating a sandwich that I had brought from home in the Gallery Lounge at San Francisco State, as I often did.
+He was eating a sandwich in the Gallery Lounge at San Francisco State, as he often did.
 There were perhaps twenty other people there.
 A band was playing at one end of the lounge.
 There was no stage, just floor space.
-I drew close to a young woman who was screaming into a microphone.
+Harry drew close to the young woman who was screaming into the microphone.
 The blood veins in her neck protruded and it looked like she might explode.
-I normally don’t like to walk out mid-song but in this case I left.
+He normally didn’t like to walk out mid-song but in this case he left.

-September 30, 1966 Jan and I wandered up to the SF State Commons to see Mimi Farina sing at something called the SF State Trips Festival.
-Trips festivals were popping up everywhere since Ken Kesey’s Acid Trips Festivals at the Longshoreman’s Hall and a couple of other locations around the bay area.
+September 30, 1966 Jan and Harry wandered up to the SF State Commons to see Mimi Farina sing at something called the SF State Trips Festival.
+Trips festivals were popping up here and there since Ken Kesey’s Acid Trips Festivals at the Longshoreman’s Hall and a couple of other locations around the bay area.

 Mimi Farina is the sister of Joan Baez.
 She and her husband Richard Farina were a folk duo.
-Richard had been killed on a motorcycle a few months before and this was one of Mimi’s first solo performances.
-Approaching the Commons we passed a semi truck trailer parked in back emitting a deep hum.
+Richard had been killed on a motorcycle a few months prior and this was one of Mimi’s first solo performances.
+Approaching the Commons they passed a semi truck trailer parked in back emitting a deep hum.

 “Looks like somebody’s going to need a little extra electricity.”
-I commented.
+Jan commented.

-Inside, Mimi Farina’s voice is clear; her pitch perfect, just like her sister’s.
-I’m thinking “This proves that singers are born not taught.
-It’s all about genetics.”
+Inside, Mimi Farina’s voice is clear; her pitch perfect, just like her sister’s, proving again that singers are born not taught.
 She sang a few songs and ended the set.
-Jan and I made our way to the stage, a slightly elevated platform.
+Jan and Harry made their way closer to the stage, a slightly elevated platform.

 A loud voice announced “Ladies and gentlemen, the Grateful Dead” and the band began to play.
 Loud is hardly the word.
 The guitarist cut in with searing riffs, cutting off other band members.
 “Hold on, I have one here that just won’t wait”.
 The guitar blazes, spinning a web over the dancing throng.
 Pigpen on harmonica and organ is the grist-work, the gist of the Grateful Dead.
 Jerry Garcia, the guitar player, is the flair.

-I was still in need of a place to live where my roommates didn’t get shot.
+Harry was still in need of a place to live where roommates don’t get shot.
 Word had it that Grace and Jerry Slick were moving out of their apartment in the Mission District and it might be available.
-I asked Jan what she thought.
-A couple of days later we moved in.
+He asked Jan what she thought and a couple of days later they moved in.
 The apartment was the back unit in the twelfth oldest residence in the city, located on Liberty Street half way up Twin Peaks.
 A large Victorian, it had been divided into three apartments.
-Ours was on the back side of the building in what must have once been a greenhouse.
+Theirs was on the back side of the building in what must have once been a greenhouse.
 Tall French windows down one side opened onto a rose garden and on the other to a yard dominated by a large cedar tree.

 On campus there were daily speeches at the Speakers Platform.
 Vietnam, the war, had become more and more enraging.
 Newspapers like the Berkeley Barb and the Oracle were telling the truth.
 Even the evening news, although slanted in favor of war, wasn’t painting a pretty picture of our involvement.
 There was nothing good to be said about the war unless we base success on the daily body-counts.
 “Today 3000 of the enemy died and only 500 of our guys”.

-I joined the Students for Democratic Society and the Student Nonviolent Coordinating Committee.
-In meetings we vented our frustrations and were left feeling more helpless.
+Harry joined the Students for Democratic Society and the Student Nonviolent Coordinating Committee.
+In meetings people vented their frustrations and were left feeling more helpless.
 The War in Vietnam was making normal living impossible for those who knew the truth.
 The images from the street portrayed the hopelessness and helplessness all were feeling by the late 1960s.
 Every day there was a teach-in, a march, a sit-in or a music concert.
 Sometimes all four.

-October 1966 the Grateful Dead moved into a house at 710 Ashbury.
+October 1966 the Grateful Dead moved into a house at 710 Ashbury, across the street from Sylvia’s place where Harry had lived the year before.

 John had two friends named Bob — Fiberglass Bob and Weird Bob.
 Fiberglass Bob had been in a motorcycle accident that had split his head open.
 He was a miracle of modern medicine.
 A thick scar began at his left cheek, passed up through his eye and forehead and continued over the top of his head.
 His scull on top was slightly displaced.
 The eye through which the scar ran always looked off to the side.

 Weird Bob’s left eye also tended to look to the left.
 Either that, or it looked squarely ahead and the right eye drifted off to the right.
 One never knew with which eye Weird Bob was looking.
 Sometimes the right, sometimes the left.
 Whichever eye he wasn’t using looked off to the side.
 Both Bobs were Hells Angels.
-The Bobs and John rented apartments in a building in the Haight.
+The Bobs and John rented apartments in a building on Stanyan.

 Owsley LSD was a powerful dose, orders of magnitude stronger than necessary.
 Nobody understood that at the time.
-We decided to take an “easy” trip and split a pill between us.
-After nearly a half hour John said “I’m not feeling anything” and took a second pill.
-John and I sat looking at each other.
-He took a drink of milk and opened his mouth and crimson, pink and yellow milk spilled out over his chin.
-Waves of other dimensions came over both of us.
+John and Harry decided to take it easy and each take half a pill.
+After fifteen minutes John wasn’t feeling any effects and took a second pill.
+He then drank some milk, his jaw slowly dropped and crimson, pink and yellow colors flowed over his chin.
+Waves of chi filled the room.

 The Mothers of Invention had recently released Freak Out.
-We listened and laughed.
+John and Harry laughed.
 “I remember ooo ooo, I remember ooo ooo, I remember ooo ooo, they had a swimming pool.”
-I decided to go for a walk.
-I went down the stairs, out the front door and turned left.
-At the corner I turned left again and walked the length of a block.
-I was again lost but I reasoned “If I walk the direction I came and make a right turn, that would be the opposite of the left turn I made getting here.”
-I found myself at John’s apartment.
-I then drove the Rambler back to Liberty Street and dissolved in the bathtub.
+Harry headed down the stairs, out the front door and turned left.
+At the corner he turned left again and walked the length of a block.
+He was lost but reasoned “If I walk the direction I came and make a right turn, that would be the opposite of the left turn I made getting here.”
+He found himself at John’s apartment and drove the Rambler back to Liberty Street where he dissolved in the bathtub.

-November of 1966, my 21st birthday.
-To celebrate John M, a friend from high school and I hit the clubs on Broadway ultimately ending up at an amateur strip contest.
-We voted for the pro.
+November of 1966, Harry’s 21st birthday.
+To celebrate he and John Mann, a friend from high school, hit the clubs on Broadway ultimately ending up at an amateur strip contest.
+They voted for the pro.
 The winner was a young amateur with big boobs.
-At some point in the evening we started hanging out with a couple of tall, slender attractive women.
-When clubs started closing we decided to get breakfast with our new friends and were having a wonderful time when John leaned over and whispered “I think my date’s beard is showing”.
+At some point in the evening they started hanging out with a couple of tall, slender attractive women.
+When clubs started closing they decided to get breakfast with their new friends and were having a wonderful time when John leaned over and whispered “I think my date’s beard is showing”.

 “Well sure hon.”
-We laughed and finished our breakfast
+They all laughed and finished their breakfast

 January 1967.
-No matter how much I intended to, I was never able to apply myself.
-I had no interest in chemistry.
-There were continual distractions and my grades suffered.
-I was on probation.
-Since this was my third year, a mass of poor grades had accumulated.
+Harry was unable to apply himself in chemistry and biology.
+There were continual distractions, his grades suffered and he found himself on academic probation.
+Since this was his third year, a mass of poor grades had accumulated.
 Only something in the neighborhood of straight As would move such a mass.
-Since I was destined to flunk out, I decided to have some fun for a change.
+Since he was destined to flunk out, he decided to have some fun for a change.
 San Francisco State at the time was home to a top notch film school.
-I decided to enroll in a class called Film Appreciation.
+He enrolled in a class called Film Appreciation.

 Paul replied “I’m going to do a rock documentary.
 About a band called the Flamin’ Groovies.”
 We talked for a while and came up with a plan.
 Paul would direct.
-I would run the camera.
-We’d set up scenes in advance and improvise on the spot.
+Harry would run the camera.
+They’d set up scenes in advance and improvise on the spot.

-Which is what we did and then spent 24 hours locked in a rented edit suite, splicing AB roles of 16 mm film into “King of the Cuts” a collection of pantomime vignettes.
+Which is what they did and then spent 24 hours locked in a rented edit suite, splicing AB roles of 16 mm film into “King of the Cuts” a collection of pantomime vignettes.
 Paul used the pseudonym Cab.
-We decided to go for a repeat performance.
-The following semester we produced a second movie “Bruce and the Wolf Car” with the San Francisco Interplayers.
+Harry got straight As and didn’t flunk out.
+The following semester they produced a second movie “Bruce and the Wolf Car” with the San Francisco Interplayers.
 Paul officially changed his name to Cab Covey.

-In class later that week our prof gave us some kudos.
-“You guys made a good movie.
-If the response at finals is an indicator, you’re on your way.
+In class later that week their prof gave some kudos.
+“You guys made a funny movie.
+If the response at the finals is an indicator, you’re on your way.
 But before you get too excited, consider this.
 The UCLA film, even though it had no plot, no humor and no character development, did have a big budget.
 If you really want to make movies you’re in the wrong department.
 Go up the hill and major in business.
 This Lucas kid understands the money part of it.
 He can produce shit if he wants.
 It’s all about the money.”

 The Beatles released another album.
 Sergeant Pepper’s Lonely Hearts Club Band.